Field Types and Properties

 Quick Help Text - Opens a window with help text for the user to read.

-Display Consent PDF - Enabling this will map the button to the consent PDF defined within the Informed consent configuration settings.
-Usually mapped to the site-specific Informed Consent document that has been uploaded in the Site Documents Section.
+Display Consent PDF - This will map the button to the consent PDF defined within the Informed Consent configuration settings and usually mapped to the site-specific Informed Consent document uploaded in the Site Documents Section.

 Using this option will override the other two options above.